lbke/ssr-theory/readme.md

 This includes:
 - build-time server rendering, also known as static rendering, or static site generation (SSG).
 This is when you render the pages of your website when you publish it, once for all.
 - request-time server rendering, also known as just server-side rendering (SSR).
 This is when you render the page every time someone request it.
 - no-rendering at all, when content is stored directly as HTML or text.
-It's an edge case yet falls into the server-side rendering category, as it doesn't involve any kind of client rendering.
-The rendering function is the person or algorithm generating
+It's an edge case yet falls into the server-side rendering category, as it doesn't involve any kind of client-side rendering.

+Renderi

-The common point is that both renders on the server instead of the user's computer.
+The common factor between what we call is that both renders on the server instead of the user's computer.
 The difference relies on when the render happens.

 ### Page, template and props